SamuelCochrane/mkdocs-blog/docs/posts/Using ControlNet to Create Battle Maps.md

 ![[../assets/images/map_24x24 (1).png|300]]

-Taking the raw map from Dungeon SCrawl, we can preprocess it with the Canny [[ControlNet]] model to create distinct edges.
+Taking the raw map from Dungeon SCrawl, we can preprocess it with the Canny [[ControlNet|ControlNet]] model to create distinct edges.

 ![[../assets/images/Pasted image 20230506215746.png|300]]